 To Freelance or Intern?
 Here’s the Full Picture

-An internship is a temporary stint at one particular company or under a mentor/expert that serves to be an educative experience for the individual.
+An internship is a temporary stint at one particular company or under a mentor/expert that serves to be an educational experience for the individual.
 This is where you can apply your learned knowledge to practical use and get much-needed exposure to the industry.
 This phase is usually the foundation of many professions and is considered almost necessary before kick-starting one’s actual career journey.
-Here are some advantages and disadvantages of an internship.
+Here are some advantages and disadvantages of fashion design internships.

 Source: Devil Wears Prada Pros: - Industry insights - Industry exposure - Networking opportunities - Practical learning of the industry - Temporary commitment Cons: